 I got lots of question about Namaaz Dining, I guess many of you are curious about it?
 During our dinner, I recorded sooo many snapchat posts simply because they didn’t have any menu list or explanation so the only way I could remember the details of our dinner was by recording video so I can share it with you.

-Namaaz Dining is the first molecular gastronomy restaurant in Indonesia where you can enjoy a set of 17 course of dishes cooked with molecular gastronomy technique for around 2-3 hours.
-Namaaz always serves their dish in a unique theme in every season where each season lasts for 6 – 8 months.
+Namaaz always serves their dishes in a unique and different theme in every season where each season lasts for 6 – 8 months.
 During our visit, the theme is ‘Childhood’ where they bring a nostalgic childhood memories into delicious dishes.
 They will move to the next season this October 2015 with ‘Favorite’ theme where they combine customer’s favorite dishes from the first to fifth seasons.

 FYI, it is located at Gunawarman street right across Woot Coffee or Martabak Boss Gunawarman.
 In order to dine in Namaaz, you have to make a reservation first on their website, namaazdining.com.
 The space is quite limited because they only accommodate 28 seats every night so we highly recommend you to make a reservation well in advance.